William Kwasi Sabi

-William Kwasi Sabi (born August 23, 1966) is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Dormaa East Constituency in the Brong-Ahafo Region on the ticket of the New Patriotic Party (NPP).
+William Kwasi Sabi (born 23 August 1966) is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Dormaa East Constituency in the Bono Region on the ticket of the New Patriotic Party (NPP).

 Early life and education

-Sabi was born on August 23, 1966.
+Sabi was born on 23 August 1966.
 He hails from Wamfie in the Bono Region of Ghana.
 He holds a Bachelor of Science degree in Administration from the University of Ghana Legon and a Master's in Public Health from the University of Cape Town.

 Career

 Sabi began his career as a hospital administrator at the Catholic Health Service, Sunyani from 1997 to 2003.
 He worked as a lecturer at the Catholic University College of Ghana from 2005 to 2009.
 In 2008, he became the operations manager for National Health Insurance Authority.
 He later worked as a management consultant with MDF West Africa Limited.

 Politics

+Sabi is a member of the New Patriotic Party and represented the Dormaa East Constituency in the Bono Region in the Sixth and Seventh Parliament of the Fourth Republic of Ghana.